PdxCodeGuild/Full-Stack-Day-Class/intro/notes/courseexpectations.md

 This course is pass / fail.
 I will continuously be giving you informal evaluations of your work.

-Occasionally I will give **checked practice** where I will evaluate your work _stringently_ based on the topics we've covered thus far and send you a write up.
+I also give **checked practices** where I will evaluate your work _stringently_ based on the topics we've covered thus far and send you a write up.
 **You must complete all of these assignments and submit them via GitHub.**
 They are to formally assess your progress.
 The goal of this class is to become a proficient developer;